sulavpokhrel9/Job-Finder/Job-Finder/README.md

 ProSearch Website

-ProSearch is a modern web application designed to help users find professionals like engineers, designers, and developers.
-It features a clean, responsive interface and a dynamic search functionality to connect users with the right talent.
+ProSearch is a modern web application designed to help users discover and connect with professionals such as engineers, designers, and developers.
+It offers a responsive interface, dynamic search functionality, and dedicated profile pages to simplify the process of finding the right talent.

-🌟 Features
+Features

-Professional Search: Search for professionals based on their name.
+Professional Search: Search professionals quickly by entering their name.

-Dynamic Search Results: Displays search results in a responsive grid.
+Dynamic Search Results: View results instantly in a responsive grid layout.

-Intuitive User Interface: Clean and easy-to-navigate design.

-User Profile Page: A dedicated page to display a professional's skills and projects.
+User-Friendly Interface: Minimal and clean UI for smooth navigation.

+Profile Pages: Dedicated pages showcasing each professional’s skills, projects, and role.

-Responsive Design: Optimized for various screen sizes (mobile, tablet, desktop).
+Responsive Design: Fully optimized for mobile, tablet, and desktop.

-User Authentication: Implement full user login/registration.
+User Authentication: Secure login and registration functionality.

-Dynamic Profile Data: Fetch profile data from a backend API.
+Dynamic Data Integration: Profile and search data fetched from backend APIs.

+Scalable Architecture: Built with modular components for future growth.

+Fast Performance: Optimized using Vite and TypeScript for speed and reliability.

-🚀 Technologies Used
+Technologies Used

 Frontend:

-React - A JavaScript library for building user interfaces.

-Vite - A fast build tool for modern web projects.

-TypeScript - Typed JavaScript at Scale.

-[Vanilla CSS] - For custom styling.
+React – Component-based UI development.

+Vite – Lightning-fast build and development tool.

+TypeScript – Strongly typed language for scalable applications.

+CSS – Custom styling for flexible and lightweight design.

-React Router DOM - For declarative routing in React applications.
+React Router DOM – For declarative routing and navigation.

-Backend (Implied/External):
+Backend (External/Planned):

-searchUsersApi - An assumed external API for fetching user data.
+searchUsersApi – External API to fetch user data.

+Node.js/Express (planned) – For building a custom backend.

+MongoDB (planned) – To store user profiles and projects.

-💡 Usage
+Usage

-Navigation: Use the "Account" link in the header to navigate to the profile page.
+Navigation: Use the navigation bar to move between search and profile pages.

-Search: Type keywords into the search bar (e.g., "Srijan") and click "Search" or press Enter to find professionals.
+Search: Enter a name (e.g., Srijan) and press Enter or click Search to find professionals.

-Profile Page: The profile page displays a user's name, role, skills, and projects.
+Profile Page: Displays details such as full name, role, skills, and projects.

+Account Management: Register or log in to access personalized features (planned).

-🛣️ Project Structure (Frontend) frontend/
+Project Structure (Frontend)
+frontend/
 ├── public/
 ├── src/